TendaiPhikiso/TendaiPhikiso/README.md

 ###

 <p>
-  Hello, I'm Tendai, a computer science graduate with a strong interest in data analytics.
+  Hello, I'm Tendai, a Data Analyst.
 I am passionate about identifying business challenges through data and applying analytical techniques to facilitate informed decision-making.
 My expertise lies in data cleaning using Power Query, conducting thorough data quality assessments, and skillfully transforming raw data to extract actionable insights.
 I am dedicated to using data analytics tools and methodologies to contribute meaningfully to the decision-making processes within a business.
 </p>

 ###